 Boomertown is growing – growing in popularity and growing in length.
-The program now begins shortly after 8:00 every Saturday morning, with a repeat at 11pm.
+The program runs Sunday afternoons at 3pm.
 This is the program for Baby Boomers, the generation that is generally defined as those who were born between 1946 and 1964.
 Our own Roger Currie (left) co-hosts the show with Barry Bowman, another prairie broadcaster now living in Victoria.
 Roger and Barry share memories of the music, the movies, and the black and white TV shows that Boomers first encountered in their teens.
 Boomertown also includes regular features like ‘Stump the News Guy’ (that would be Roger), and ‘magic movie memories’.
-If you miss hearing it Saturday morning, you can hear the Podcast version of it anytime.
+If you miss hearing it Sunday, you can hear the Podcast version of it anytime.

 RIVER CITY 360

 Keeping our community connected.
 For Good.
 Forever

 With host Nolan Bicknell and Senior Producer Robert Zirk and Noah Erenberg, Convenor of Community News Commons.
 Featuring stories about individuals and charitable organizations working to make Winnipeg the best it can be, along with music and community event updates.
 Tune in Saturday mornings at 8:00 am to hear inspiring stories of how Winnipeggers are making a difference in our community.

 River City 360 is a project of The Winnipeg Foundation, in partnership with Community News Commons and CJNU 93.7 FM.